Wenyue2022/smFISH-Probe-sequence/README.md

 # smFISH-Probe-sequence
-Supplemental file.
+smFish Probe sequence.
 Related to STAR Methods-Probe design and preparation for smiFISH